wendyverdonk93/docs/content/tools/recurring-payments/processing-recurring-payments.md

 {{< alert-notice >}}  The first payment for a SEPA Direct Debit collection is received and/or processed by the payment methods iDEAL, SOFORT Banking or SEPA Direct Debit.
 Upon successful completion of the payment, a recurring_id will be displayed in the response upon retrieving the order details only when recurring payment are enbled for that specific MultiSafepay Account.{{< /alert-notice >}}

 {{< alert-notice >}} It is important to note that recurring ID’s retrieved using a credit card cannot be processed when the gateway is set to DIRDEB (SEPA Direct Debit).
 In this case, the gateway must be set to the specific credit card e.g. ‘VISA’, ‘MASTERCARD’.
 Thus, only recurring ID’s retrieved by SEPA IBAN payments can be processed by DIREDEB.
 This allows recurring payments to be deducted with SEPA Direct Debit payment methods such as iDEAL or SOFORT. {{< /alert-notice >}}

-### Pre-notification
-According to European law, merchants who use recurring payments should inform their customers about any charges being made.
-This can be done by email, but it is sufficient to include this in your General Terms & Conditions provided the customer has explicitly agreed to those Terms & Conditions.

 ### Credit Cards (Visa, Mastercard or American Express)
 1. The customer selects a credit card as payment method on the website of the merchant